cloudposse-archives/load-testing/README.md

 For load and performance testing, the workflow consists of three main steps:

 1. Select and configure the tools to perform load testing
-2. Implement load testing scenarios and scripts to run the scenarios
+2. Implement load testing scenarios and scripts
 3. Perform load testing, analyze the results, and suggest improvements and tuning procedures for the application/website under test